Welcome to Pet Viewpoint

 Treats and Extras

-They love their once-a-week treats, frozen Mysis Shrimp.
-And I find these at my local pet store.
-I defrost these for Henri and Marty and provide a dried algae treat for Tigger.
-My snail also has a small piece of bird Cuttlebone for calcium placed at the bottom of the tank to keep his shell healthy.
-Normally I feed all of them every other day with two or three mini algae wafers for Tigger and a number of dried Bug Bites and Frog Bites for Henri and Marty.
+The frogs love once-a-week treats, frozen Mysis Shrimp.
+And you can find these at your local pet store.
+I defrosted these for Henri and Marty and provide a dried algae treat for Tigger.
+My snail also has a small piece of bird Cuttlebone for calcium placed at the bottom of the tank to keep her shell healthy.
+Normally I feed my snail with one mini algae wafer 5 days and 2 twice weekly.
+I fed a number of dried Bug Bites and Frog Bites for my frogs every day.

-They do love to sleep up in the ‘tree’ branches or under their bridge, the snail also.
-I did find a great log for them to use for sleeping and climbing on also.
-It is available thru Zilla.
+Froggies do love to sleep up in the ‘tree’ branches or under a bridge, the snail also.
+I did find a great log for my frogs to use for sleeping and climbing on also.
+It is available thru Zillarules.com.
 They are all quite fun to watch.
-The frogs are little acrobats. it is fun to see them float too.
+The frogs are little acrobats.
+It is fun to see them float too.
 The snail moves rapidly.
 I had never before seen a snail swim.
 And, as for eating, Tigger never seems to stop.
 He will eat the froggies’ food also or some of it.
-This tiny little snail, not larger than the end of my thumb, will tear his one and a quarter by 3-inch treat down from a water clip in just 2 days.
+This tiny little snail, not larger than the end of my thumb, will tear his one and a quarter by 3-inch weekly treat (dried algae sheets cut into small squares) down from a water clip in just 2 days.

 If you feel operating an aquarium might be fun for you, get some helpful tips from your local Pet store or Fish Pet store and give it a go.
 How do you feel now about You?
 Operating an Aquarium?